PreScience: A Dataset and Benchmark for Scientific Forecasting: Dataset

 \subsection{Features}

-We organize papers in \benchmark~into four roles: target papers, key references of target papers, papers in a target author’s publication history, and key references of those publication-history papers.
+We organize papers in \benchmark~into four roles: target papers, influential references of target papers, papers in a target author’s publication history, and influential references of those publication-history papers.
 All papers share a common set of bibliographic fields (Semantic Scholar corpus ID, arXiv ID, publication date, arXiv categories, title, and abstract).

-For target papers, we additionally ensure the availability of complete, temporally aligned citation- and author-level metadata, including key references, cumulative citation counts at the time of publication, and author statistics (IDs, names, $h$-indices, publication counts, and citation counts), as well as each author’s publication history up to the same publication time.
+For target papers, we additionally ensure the availability of complete, temporally aligned citation- and author-level metadata, including influential references, cumulative citation counts at the time of publication, and author statistics (IDs, names, $h$-indices, publication counts, and citation counts), as well as each author’s publication history up to the same publication time.

-For certain companion papers, some feature availability is \emph{best-effort}: we include key references and basic author identity when they can be reliably recovered from the Semantic Scholar Graph and matched to arXiv preprints, but these fields may be empty when a cited work is not indexed by Semantic Scholar or does not have an arXiv version.
-Table~\ref{tab:features} summarizes feature availability by role, with checkmarks indicating required fields and parentheses indicating best-effort fields.
+For certain companion papers, some feature availability is \emph{best-effort}: we include influential references and basic author identity when they can be reliably recovered from the Semantic Scholar Graph and matched to arXiv preprints, but these fields may be empty when a cited work is not indexed by Semantic Scholar or does not have an arXiv version.
+Table~\ref{tab:dataset_features} summarizes feature availability by role, with checkmarks indicating required fields and parentheses indicating best-effort fields.